Andy in late 2007

 accommodate the problems of self-reference illustrated by Gödel's incompleteness theorem.

 I was awarded a distinction.
 Robin Gandy at the Mathematics Institute had been my tutor for mathematics in 1974–75.
 Crispin Wright at All Souls College was my tutor for philosophy in 1975–77.
 The Oxford Bachelor of Philosophy degree is worth somewhat more than a Master of Philosophy degree elsewhere and is considered a sufficient and final qualification for teaching philosophy.
-I spent the summer reading Iris Murdoch novels.

 In the academic year 1976–77, I continued my studies at Oxford, now registered for a Doctor of Philosophy degree, and did part-time work as a tutor in logic and philosophy at St. Anne's College Oxford.
 I wrote another draft of my book Dialectical Logic.
 The argument now culminated in a new, open-ended, evolutionary theory of facts that unfolded in a constructive universe where time was realized layer by layer behind a moving present moment.

-I decided to join the Civil Service as what they called a high flyer, initially as an Administration Trainee.
-I was posted to the Ministry of Defence in central London.
+I decided to join the Civil Service as an Administration Trainee.

 In October 1977, I started work at the Ministry of Defence in London.
-My work there is subject to the Official Secrets Acts.

 In early 1979, I wrote a quick novel called Fireball.
 It was a ripping yarn, utter nonsense but fun.
-In the coming months a succession of publishers politely rejected it.

-Then I returned to London and got a job as an advertising representative for an electronics journal called Electron, published by the International Publishing Corporation.
-While there, I also wrote for their journal Data Processing.
-I resigned to write my thesis anew in late 1979.
-With minimal length, math-free dialog form, and few references, the typescript was more or less completed by the end of the year.
+I returned to London and got a job as an advertising representative for the journal Electron, published by the International Publishing Corporation.
+While there, I also wrote for their journal

 In September 1980, I moved back to London and started work as a tutor of Advanced-level Physics at the Davis, Laing and Dick Tutorial College in Notting Hill Gate.

-In November 1980, at the University of Oxford degree ceremony at the Sheldonian Theatre in Oxford, I was formally awarded certificates for the following degrees:
+In November 1980, at the University of Oxford degree ceremony at the Sheldonian Theatre in Oxford,

 Master of Arts